 - Worsening Pain

 Most surgeries result in mild to moderate pain, especially if you have a large incision, but this should be a manageable pain.
-Your surgeon will prescribe you painkillers for your recovery, if you notice that these are not effective or your pain is getting worse then you need to let your surgeon know.
-The same thing applies if your pain gets worse suddenly or it gets worse over a few days and not better, pain can be a sign of malpractice or complications that require urgent medical attention.
+Your surgeon will prescribe you strong painkillers for your recovery, if you notice that these are not effective or your pain is getting worse then you need to let your surgeon know.
+The same thing applies if your pain gets worse suddenly or it gets worse over a few days and not better, pain can be a sign of malpractice or complications that require urgent care.
 There are medical malpractice myths that do the rounds often on the internet but if your wound is not healing properly it could be because your operation was not performed as it should have been.

 - Shortness of Breath